The impressive clipper Waddenzee was built as a cargo vessel in the year 1885.

 Skipper and host Erik welcomes you aboard and will definitely show you the true art of sailing.

-A sailing trip with the Waddenzee guarantees an adventure you will never forget!
+A sailing trip with the Waddenzee guarantees you the adventure of your dreams!

 Feel like exploring the Dutch sea and lakes with a traditional ship?